handshake-org/handshake-org.github.io/src/guides/config.md

 ## Preprocessor Options

-These are configuration settings that MUST be included on the command line when hsd is launched.
+The following configuration settings are only available for the command line when hsd is launched.
 They WILL NOT be read from a `hsd.conf` file or pulled from the shell environment.
 This is because they are processed directly by the `$PATH` command which executes scripts in the repository at `bin/hsd` and `bin/node`.